 Choosing the right eLearning platform can be a daunting and multifactorial process.
 But as long as you have a clear idea about your business and eLearning goals, you should be able to easily narrow down the options.

-If you’re hoping to create and sell high-interactivity eLearning courses that are readily available on search engines, well-structured with learning paths, and offer completion certificates, then iSpring Market is a solid alternative to Podia.
+If you’re hoping to create and sell highly interactive, engaging eLearning courses that are well-structured with learning paths and offer completion certificates, then iSpring Learn is a solid alternative to Podia.
 It’s also the only platform that supports SCORM content.

 However, if you’re creating simple, self-contained/standalone courses, then Podia, Kajabi, and Gumroad are your best bets.
 While Podia is simple to use and offers everything you need, its marketing options are nowhere near Kajabi’s.
 That being said, Podia still offers more in the way of e-commerce than Gumroad, which takes simplicity to a whole new level and merely functions as a basic shopping cart.